horiacristescu/romanian-diacritic-restoration/README.md

 ## Training

 I used batches of 256, examples of 150 chars and 100 training epochs with Adam (initial lr = 0.001).
 The model reaches 99.3% accuracy in the first epoch.
 But then it takes a long time to reach 99.75% after which it can't improve anymore.
-No matter how I changed the architecture, this limit remains.
+No matter how I changed the architecture, this limit stands.
 It only changes if I train on different data.
 At this point the model makes about 1 error in 400 characters.
 Some of those errors would have been hard to predict even for humans given only the flattened text.

-## Validation

-I set apart 500k of text.
-The training and text scores converge remarcably well at the end of training.
+For validation I set apart 500k of text.
+The training and text scores converged remarcably well at the end of training.

-What didn't work so well:
+## What didn't work so well:

-I tried char based LSTM without word level information, but get 0.5% lower accuracy.
+I tried char based LSTM without word level information, but got 0.5% lower accuracy.
 I tried predicting only the diacritic of the center character in the example, but this gives similar accuracy with predicting the whole example at once.

 ## Prior work: